corda/corda/docs/source/corda-network/UAT.md

 Steps to join UAT environment
 -----------------------------

-Steps to join are outlined on the [Corda Network UAT microsite](http://uat.network.r3.com/pages/joining/joining.html)
+Steps to join are outlined on the [Corda Network site](https://corda.network/participation/index.html).

 For further questions on this process, please contact us - preferably on the mailing list: https://groups.io/g/corda-network